 - An end-user app that lets consumers control their devices and view any data produced.

-IoT engineering encompasses all the tasks required to ensure the thing, cloud application and end-user app perform their functions and work seamlessly together.
+IoT engineering encompasses all the tasks required to ensure the thing, cloud application and end-user app can communicate to perform their functions and work seamlessly together.

 How is IoT app development different?